 What recipes can I make from poppy seed filling?

-A sugar and water mixture is the secret to getting those perfectly glossy tops you’d see on rolls at European markets!
+A sugar and water mixture is the secret to getting those perfectly glossy tops you’d see on European rolls!
 It has to be brushed on the rolls immediately after the oven and remains glossy thereafter.

 Other Toppings to consider: